Ayutthaya Day Tour Trip – from Bangkok to Ayutthaya and Back

 HOW TO GET AROUND AYUTTHAYA

-TUKTUKS: The tuk-tuks will charge, after some easy bartering, 200 baht an hour – you won’t get it much cheaper than that.
-3 or 4 hours is enough to visit the main sites within the temple complex so around your bill will run round 600 baht ($17) but you can fit up to 6 people in these specialized tuk-tuks so it can work out quite cheap.
-For the flashpackers among us, air-con taxis are available for around 1000 baht ($28) for a few hours of temple jumping.
+1) TUKTUKS: The tuk-tuks will charge, after some tough bartering, 250 baht an hour – you won’t get it much cheaper than that.
+3 or 4 hours is enough to visit the main sites within the temple complex so around your bill will run round 600-1000 baht ($20-$35) but you can fit up to 6 people in these specialized tuk-tuks so it can work out quite cheap.
+For the flashpackers among us, air-con taxis are available for around 1500 baht ($50) for a few hours of temple jumping.

-P.S Remember to dress quite smart, ideally in long pants for guys and for girls, cover the knees and shoulders, please!
-This is a sacred Buddhist site, so we need to respect that Thais in that regard.
+3) Remember to dress quite smart, ideally in long pants for guys and for girls, cover the knees and shoulders, please!
+This is a sacred Buddhist site, so we need to respect that.

 Remember, never travel without travel insurance!
 And never overpay for travel insurance!